-A nearly completed California Men’s Colony mural project exemplifies the cooperative nature of living in a non-designated programming facility, or NDPF.
+A nearly completed California Men’s Colony (CMC) mural project exemplifies the nature of living in a non-designated programming facility (NDPF).

-California Men’s Colony Facility B is just such a facility.
-In the Level III NDPF incarcerated participants are expected to live and work harmoniously with those around them, regardless of previous affiliations and convictions.
+CMC Facility B is just such a facility.
+In the Level III NDPF, incarcerated participants are expected to live and work harmoniously, regardless of previous affiliations and convictions.

 This harmony has been memorialized through a detailed, hand-painted mural paying tribute to California’s wonders, landmarks and creativity.
-The large California Men’s Colony mural, measuring 20 feet wide and 15 feet tall, is painted on a wall within Facility B and serves as a reminder of California’s diversity and unity.
+The large CMC Facility B mural measures 20 feet wide and 15 feet tall.
+The mural serves as a reminder of California’s diversity and unity.

 The mural has hidden gems throughout.
 Dory and Nemo may be easy to find, but Buzz Lightyear, Mr. Monopoly, a selfie-taking roller-skater, Gollum from “Lord of the Rings” and other clandestine creations are strategically placed throughout the art.